 Treatment

 As this is a Victorian native, removal may require a permit.
 Depending on its stage of growth, Pittosporum can be removed by grubbing out by hand (seedling), or using the cut and paint method (intermediate) or drill and fill (mature shrub/tree).
-Sweet Pittosporum is favoured by Powerful Owls, so please take this into consideration when selecting a control method.
+Sweet Pittosporum is favoured by Powerful Owls, so please take this into consideration when undertaking control.
 For large infestations, target the female (reproductive) plants first.

 4. Blackberry